hdShang/arxiv-daily/docs/cs-LG/2025-09-05/papers/250905037v4-modalsurv-investigating-opportunities-and-limitations-of-multimodal-.md

 ---
 layout: default
-title: ModalSurv: Investigating opportunities and limitations of multimodal deep survival learning in prostate and bladder cancer
+title: "ModalSurv: Investigating opportunities and limitations of multimodal deep survival learning in prostate and bladder cancer"
 ---

 # ModalSurv: Investigating opportunities and limitations of multimodal deep survival learning in prostate and bladder cancer